droonee/sumo_loggen/README.md

 - Use `source ~/.bashrc` to refresh the global variable.
 Test with `echo $HTTP_ENDPOINT` to verify the global variable is set

 ### Steps
-- Update the sumo_endpoint variable to the http source endpoint in the *_loggen.py file **David took care of this with global env variable**
 - Set the *_loggen.py file to run as a service on the instance: **David to write code that runs from parent script where command line argument specifies the log type you want to generate - will be able to automate the systemd service setup with this change**

         Write the service: